pingcap/docs/how-to/maintain/identify-abnormal-queries/identify-slow-queries.md

 * `Commit_time`: The time spent on the second phase (commit) of the two-phase commit in transactions.
 * `Get_commit_ts_time`: The time spent on getting `commit_ts` during the second phase (commit) of the two-phase transaction commit.
 * `Local_latch_wait_time`: The time that TiDB spends on waiting for the lock before the second phase (commit) of the two-phase transaction commit.
-* `Write_keys`: The count of keys that the transaction write to the Write CF in TiKV.
+* `Write_keys`: The count of keys that the transaction writes to the Write CF in TiKV.
 * `Write_size`: The total size of the keys or values when a transaction commits.
 * `Prewrite_region`: The number of TiKV Regions involved in the first phase (prewrite) of the two-phase transaction commit.
 Each Region triggers a remote procedure call.